nautechsystems/nautilus_trader/docs/integrations/polymarket.md

 Trades on Polymarket can have the following statuses:
 - `MATCHED`: Trade has been matched and sent to the executor service by the operator, the executor service submits the trade as a transaction to the Exchange contract.
-- `MINED`: Trade is observed to be mined into the chain, no finality threshold established.
+- `MINED`: Trade is observed to be mined into the chain, and no finality threshold is established.
 - `CONFIRMED`: Trade has achieved strong probabilistic finality and was successful.
 - `RETRYING`: Trade transaction has failed (revert or reorg) and is being retried/resubmitted by the operator.
 - `FAILED`: Trade has failed and is not being retried.